LiEAEX/CartoonGAN/README.md

 # CartoonGAN
 * Pytorch implementation of CartoonGAN(CVPR 2018)
+* The code is based on [CartoonGAN-Pytorch](https://github.com/znxlwm/pytorch-CartoonGAN) with some changes
-* The pytorchCart folder contains all the code for train and the moTest contains all the code for test.
+* The pytorchCart folder contains all the code for training and the moTest contains all the code for test.
+* Build a simple GUI based on Tkinker
 * I do not attach any dataset here.
 * As for video demo, you can check it here: https://youtu.be/0rBYc4kZztU